 4. Four Seasons Resort Whistler, Canada

 Everyone knows legendary Whistler Blackcomb.
-With over 8,000 skiable acres, more than 200 trails, and an average annual snowfall of 465 inches, the two mountains collectively encompass North America’s largest ski resort and offer some of the best powder in Canada.
+With over 8,000 skiable acres, more than 200 trails, and an average annual snowfall of 465 inches, the two mountains collectively encompass North America’s largest ski and spa resort and offer some of the best powder in Canada.
 And just as the resort takes skiing to the next level, the Four Seasons Resort Whistler takes ski-hospitality to the next level, with elegant rooms, fine dining, top-notch amenities like a heated outdoor pool and wooden sauna, and a truly out-of-this-world spa.
 For an authentic Canadian experience, try the Signature Treatment, which includes a maple-syrup-and-brown-sugar body scrub.
 Skiers will also love the Après-Ski Massage, which targets problem areas like legs and feet for full recovery — so there are no sore muscles for another full day on the slopes tomorrow.

 Where: 4591 Blackcomb Way, Whistler, BC